 The river Foss was canalised in 1794, bringing 50 ton barges into the city and upstream for 12 miles to Sherriff Hutton.

 Although little used beyond York, barges brought sand, gravel, coal and cocoa to the industrial heart of the city for 200 years.

-The last regular traffic, delivering rolls of newsprint to the Evening Press, ended in the late 1990's.
+The last regular traffic, delivering rolls of newsprint to the Evening rolls of